knurling-rs/test-embedded-app-example/README.md

 Example of testing an embedded application with 3 different kinds of tests.
 [Check out the associated blog post here!](https://ferrous-systems.com/blog/test-embedded-app/)

-> TODO add link to blog post when it's live

 ## License

 Licensed under either of